 Features, Technology and Options

-- Number of temperature and drying cycles: While some people want to have many choices when it comes to drying clothes, some people want it simple.
+While some people want to have many choices when it comes to drying clothes, some people want it simple.
 The simplest machines will have as little as three dry cycles, making choosing easy.
 Some dryers, on the other hand will have as much as 35 dry cycles for every kind of load you can think of.

-- Controls: Do you want a dryer with a touch panel or a physical rotary dial?
+Do you want a dryer with a touch panel or a physical rotary dial?
 You have to decide what kind of interface you prefer.
 Some dryers can also be controlled by a smart device.
 Is that important for you?
 If so, then you have to choose a model which can be connected to the wi-fi.

-- Sensor Dry: Many dryers have this technology wherein a built-in sensor monitors the temperature and humidity in the dryer to prevent over drying.
+Many dryers have this technology wherein a built-in sensor monitors the temperature and humidity in the dryer to prevent over drying.

-- Steam Option: Steam is effective in removing wrinkles and refreshing clothes.
+Steam is effective in removing wrinkles and refreshing clothes.
 If steam is an important feature for you, you have to consider a machine with this function.

-- Sanitize Cycle: Many dryers now feature a Sanitize Cycle which kills bacteria and germs by using very high temperatures.
+Many dryers now feature a Sanitize Cycle which kills bacteria and germs by using very high temperatures.
 This cycle uses a lot of energy so it is more expensive to run.